temporalio/samples-typescript/cron-workflows/README.md

 # cron-workflows

 This example demonstrates a working Cron workflow.
-Note the limitations and caveats listed in the docs: http://localhost:3000/docs/content/what-is-a-temporal-cron-job/.
+Note the limitations and caveats listed in the [docs](https://docs.temporal.io/docs/content/what-is-a-temporal-cron-job/)

 Differences to the hello world demo: